A Beginners Guide to Whiskey

 Taketsuru eventually went on to form Japan’s second whisky distillery, Nikka Whisky, in 1934.
 Taketsuru is credited as being the father of Japanese whisky due to the fact that he was one of the only people in Japan that studied the making of Scottish whisky.
 Most of the major distilleries in Japan import their product from Scotland to recreate the originality of Scotch, but with a twist.

 The water source that is used in the distilling process is taken from the freshwater that is drawn from the mountains.
 The distilling stills are shaped differently.
 The wood that is used is different than what is usually used.
-Unfortunately, it’s harder to acquire Japanese whisk due to it’s increasing popularity.
+Unfortunately, it’s harder to acquire Japanese whisky due to it’s increasing popularity.

 United States